Skip to content

 FFB effect descriptions

-Grind effect RPM
+Grind effect

 This effect occurs when attempting to shift into gear without the clutch depressed or the transmission synchronized.
+The drop-down selects how to apply the effect:

 Idle in-gear lock intensity